 By the 1921-1922 winter season, the Warrens were once again living at 282 Marlborough.
 They continued to live there in 1924, but by 1925 had moved to his family’s home at 261 Marlborough after his mother’s death in May of 1924.

-By the 1924-1925 winter season, 282 Marlborough was the home of Harrison Gardner Reynolds and his wife, Jean (Fletcher) Reynolds .
-They previously had lived at The Colonial at 382 Commonwealth.
-H. and J. F. Reynolds are shown as the owners of 282 Marlborough on the 1928 and 1938 Bromley maps.
-They also maintained a summer home in Manchester.
+On July 24, 1924, 282 Marlborough was purchased from Washington B. Thomas by Harrison Gardner Reynolds and his wife, Jean (Fletcher) Reynolds.
+They previously had lived in an apartment at The Colonial at 382 Commonwealth.
+They also maintained a home in Manchester, Massachusetts.